floriankagerer/floriankagerer.github.io/_pages/leaderboard.md

 </video></center>

-The *stability check is successful*, when any item's movement in the height is less than 0.01 meters.
-In the video, for `O3DBP-3-2` and `xflp` the stability check fails.
-(The failure of the packing plan of `xflp` is obvious.
-For `O3DBP-3-2` you see that the item between the green and the blue item in the 4th layer is falling down.)
+The *stability check is successful*, when any item's movement in the height is less than 0.01 meters for 10 seconds.
+In the video, for `xflp` the stability check fails.

-Consequently, the contribution of this packing plan to the overall rating of `xflp` and `O3DBP-3-2` is zero.
+Consequently, the contribution of this packing plan to the overall rating of `xflp` is zero.

-For the stable piles of `Online-3D-BPP-PCT` and `sisyphus`, we have to determine the amount of items that are completely placed below the height level of 2 meters.
+For the stable piles of `Online-3D-BPP-PCT`, `O3DBP-3-2` and `sisyphus`, we have to determine the amount of items that are completely placed below the height level of 2 meters.
 As an example, this procedure is visualized for `sisyphus`' packing plan in the following video.

 <!-- Items for Rating of an Algorithm -->